RefurbishedCommodore/Commodore64/Assy 250407/Fab 250406 REV A/Ser.No. 46885/README.md

 ## Checking the voltages

 Voltages are measured before - and after - refurbishment.
 This is to make sure that all voltages are within acceptable levels.
 This table is updated after refurbishment is completed.
-All voltages are measured according to the article Checking C64 voltages.
+All voltages are measured according to the article Checking C64 voltages [(HOWTO-Checking the Commodore 64 voltages)](https://refurbished-commodore.com/checking-c64-voltages).

 As seen in the table below all voltages are within acceptable levels, but I think PSU (9V AC) is a bit on the low side.
 It is normal to see this voltage about 9.5 - 10 V AC.
 An AC voltage measuring 8.3 V does not directly mean that there is something wrong, but it could be an indicator.
 It will be interesting to see if this voltage will increase slightly after refurbishment.